runyanjake/whitney/plex/README.md

 ### Notes

-When navigating to plex, assuming no nginx routing is happening, you must go to `http://[ip address]:32400/web/index.html#!/`.
-Just going to port 32400 doesn't work for some reason.
+When navigating to plex, assuming no nginx routing is happening, you must go to `http://[ip address]:32400/web/index.html#!/` for first time setup.
+Just going to port 32400 doesn't work for some reason until after the setup is complete.